Raniita/Ocean-CTD/README.md

 * [Temperature TSYS01](https://bluerobotics.com/store/sensors-sonars-cameras/sensors/celsius-sensor-r1/)

 ### Disclaimer
 This is a research version of CTD.
-Actually is on development.
+Currently is on development.

 This CTD is used by the research group [Mar Menor UPCT](https://ocean.upct.es/).